iamlouk/projects/README.md

 Tags: __*SVE*__, __*C*__, __*AArch64*__

-SVE (Arm's Scalable Vector Extensions) is cool, but not hardware supporting it is hard to get a.t.m..
+SVE (Arm's Scalable Vector Extensions) is cool, but hardware supporting it is hard to get a.t.m..
 This project is a proof of concept for a `LD_PRELOAD` and `SIGILL`-handler based instruction emulator for AArch64 hardware without SVE for SVE instructions.
 It only supports 5 instructions in order to run a super simple vectorized vector-add operation.
 The VL/VScale can be changed.
 It is super slow (especially for me as I do not have AArch64 hardware and had to test inside of a `qemu-system-aarch64` VM (Btw: I learned that user-space `qemu-aarch` does not correctly emulate the `mcontext_t` struct).

+The directory also contains me experimenting with how the ARM Scalable Matrix Extensions could be used in the future.
+Once a stable version of gcc or clang support ARM SME, I would like to come back to this project and add support for SME in the library.

 ### 016: [Adaptive Radix Tree](./016-art)